David-G-L/minimal_mistakes_site/index.md

 and Finance at [CEMFI](http://www.cemfi.es/){:target="_blank"}.
 Then, I worked for a couple of years at the [Research Department](http://www.bde.es/investigador/en/){:target="_blank"} of the [Bank of Spain](http://www.bde.es/){:target="_blank"}  where I mostly worked on the implementation of real-time forecasting techniques and the monitoring and analysis of fiscal policies.
+TEXTO DE PRUEBA